ecmwf/metview-docs/docs/confluence/tutorials/vapor_tutorial.rst

 Running Vapor Prepare
 =====================

-Create a `VAPOR Prepare <https://confluence.ecmwf.int/display/METV/VAPOR+Prepare>`_ icon (right-click in the desktop when no icons are selected and use the New icon ... menu).
+Create a :ref:`VAPOR Prepare <vapor_prepare_icon>` icon icon (right-click in the desktop when no icons are selected and use the New icon ... menu).

 .. image:: /_static/vapor_tutorial/doc1.png